Sadman-123/IOS-Contacts-App-Clone/README.md

 # iPhone Contacts App Clone

 This project is a UI clone of the iPhone Contacts app, with responsive design to ensure compatibility across different screen sizes.
-It has been tested on multiple iPhone models including iPhone 13 and iPhone SE, and works seamlessly on both.
+It has been tested on multiple iPhone models including iPhone 13 and iPhone SE, and works seamlessly on both...

 ## Features